-Alternate Route 66, Wilmington to Joliet is listed in the NRHP under Criteria A and C for its historic and engineering significance.
-Under Criterion A, the 15.9-mile roadway is significant in transportation as an important link in the Route 66 corridor between 1926 and circa 1970, contributing to the local and state economy by providing a reliable route for the shipment of freight and manufactured goods from local areas to large cities like Chicago and St. Louis.
-Under Criterion C, the roadway's 1926 two-lane section reflects the initial period of highway construction in Illinois during the 1920s, while the 1945 four-lane roadbed is an excellent example of mid-twentieth century highway construction.
+Alternate Route 66 is listed in the NRHP under Criteria A and C for its historic and engineering significance.
+Under Criterion A, the 15.9-mile roadway is significant in transportation as an important link in the Route 66 corridor between 1926 and ca. 1970, contributing to the local and state economy by providing an efficient route for the shipment of freight and manufactured goods from local areas to large cities like Chicago and St. Louis.
+Under Criterion C, the roadway's 1926 two-lane section reflects the initial period of highway construction in Illinois during the 1920s, while the 1945 four-lane roadbed is an excellent example of mid-twentieth century highway construction (NRHP Nomination Form, Alternate Route 66, Wilmington to Joliet, Will County, Illinois, March 28, 2006).